scabanes/POST/README.md

 <ins>Background functions</ins>
 ```
 + LoadInfos.py		  --> Load les data from filePTS.zono.temp
-+ filePTS.zono.temp	  --> Input informations of the dataset (-> nest in the working directory)
++ filePTS.zono.temp	  --> Input infos of the dataset (> nest in the working directory)
-+ filePTS.plots.infos	  --> Input information to plot and average (-> nest in the working directory)
++ filePTS.plots.infos	  --> Input infos to plot and average (> nest in the working directory)
 To be updated:
 + Tevo-PltStat.py         --> time evolution of the data/spectra/fluxes
 + I-PltStat.py            --> Mean time and each levels